hopsoft/coast/README.md

 ## ...if only the REST of life were this easy

-### Coast provides resourceful behavior for Rails controllers
+### Providing resourceful behavior for Rails controllers

-&nbsp;

 Simply include a single module in your controller and get these actions for free.